jonathanferca/algorithms/README.md

-# algorithms
+# Algorithms
-Algorithms testings repository
+Repository used to learn and test algorithms